ReachFinancial/qa-code-challenge/README.md

     * _Currently only playwright and eslint_
     * `npm install <package-name>`
 * To run the tests run the following command
-    * `npx playwright test --project=chromium`
-        * This will run it headless for all files in the tests folder
-        * To run headed `npx playwright test --headed`
+    * `BROWSER=chromium npm run test:all` - to run all tests in headless mode using chromium; chromium can be replaced with any supported browser specified in the playwright.config.ts file
+    * `BROWSER=firefox SPEC=tests/todo-app.spec.ts npm run test:spec` - to run a specific test file
+    * `BROWSER=webkit npm run test:ui` - to run in UI mode
+    * `docker run -e BROWSER=firefox {imageName:tag}` run test:all

 ### Who do I talk to? ###